-The Stand comes in two parts.
-The ground post is tapered at one end to fit the Shepard’s Crook socket.
-Always check the best fit before driving the post into the ground.
+The stand comes in two parts.
+The ground post is tapered at one end to fit into the Shepard’s Crook socket.
+Always check best fit before driving the post into the ground.

-Birds do not like to fly across open ground to get to a feeder – they like plenty of cover.
-Choose your location carefully and remember that squirrels can jump 8 feet horizontally!
+Birds do not like to fly across open ground to get to a feeder – they like plenty of cover – so choose the position of your stand carefully.
+Also remember that squirrels can jump 13 feet horizontally

-Start by putting small amounts of bird seed into your feeders.
-You can increase the amount as more birds arrive.
+Start by putting small amounts of bird feed into your feeders – you can increase the amount as more birds arrive.

 Germinating seeds can damage your feeders, so do ensure that you clean them out regularly and be sure not to leave wet seed inside.